silverwind/default-gateway/README.md

 ## API
 ### default-gateway.v4()

 Returns a promise that resolves to a object containing the IPv4 `gateway` and `interface`.
-If it succeeds, `gateway` will always be defined, while `interface` can be absent.
+If it succeeds, `gateway` will always be defined, while `interface` can be `null` if it cannot be determined.
 Rejects when the gateway cannot be determined.

 ### default-gateway.v6()

 Returns a promise that resolves to a object containing the IPv6 `gateway` and `interface`.
-If it succeeds, `gateway` will always be defined, while `interface` can be absent.
+If it succeeds, `gateway` will always be defined, while `interface` can be `null` if it cannot be determined.
 Rejects when the gateway cannot be determined.

 © [silverwind](https://github.com/silverwind), distributed under BSD licence